 None of this can happen overnight, but the UK government is already considering this.
 Late last year, the House of Lords released a report titled “Distributed Ledger Technologies for Public good.”
-Since then MPs have set up an All Party Parliamentary Group focused on DLT.
+Since then MPs have set up an All Party Parliamentary Group focused on DLT blockchain.
 In parallel, The Bank of England is also continuing its experimentation and support of DLT through their FinTech Accelerator program.

 For us, the challenge is to think differently, Brexit will ask questions of traditional systems of exchange in the EU.
 There is no single roadmap for success in terms of Brexit, but it is undeniable that the convergence of technologies such as blockchain, AI and robotics present an opportunity to make this transition a foundation for the future.

 We are at the cusp of a great revolution and Brexit forces a decision point.
 The businesses that are approaching Brexit best are those viewing it as just another disruption they are facing.
 Now is the opportunity to look at both technological and Brexit disruption side by side, and consider whether one could be used to capitalise on the other.
-Do we embrace these technologies as a driving force or sit back and be overtaken by those who are willing to take the risks?
+Do we embrace these new emerging technologies as a driving force or sit back and be overtaken by those who are willing to take the risks?